tlogan/ERST/README.md

     - define typing_st subsumption in terms of syntactic subtyping
     - prove that typing_st is sound wrt typing
     - prove or state existence of proof that typing_ssin is sound wrt operational semantics
+- note how ERST is both general purpose and automated; compare to proof assistants (e.g. Lean) and SMT solvers (Z3)
+    - SMT has automation but requires specialized theories or specific domains to work
+    - Proof assistants and dependently typed systems are general purpose but their automation is not general purpose
+    - Both are intrinsic and requires predicates to be defined rather than inferred/reconstructed.
 - note how solving subtyping corresponds to CDCL
     - solving subtyping splits worlds when there is an intersection of implications on left or a union of patterns on the right
         - this corresponds to CDCL's splitting a variable into true or false worlds